 Don’t begin the bargaining process unless you’re actually serious about buying the item.
 Just smile and move on.
 Start out hesitant.
 Hmmm… You’re not sure if you need that iguana skin.
 Make him work for his money, while remaining polite.
 Show you’re in love with something, and you lose your bargaining power.

-The price.
 Now it gets serious.
 The rule of thumb is to offer between a third and a half of what he initially quotes, and go from there.
 And be prepared for the laughter which will accompany the first price you offer.
 It’s not a problem or a put-down; it’s a process.
 You’re not in M&S here.

 Stick to your guns.
 Good bargainers will be prepared to walk away from any purchase – but you have to be serious about this.
 If the salesman wants to sell it to you, he’ll come and find you, even if you’re halfway across the souk.